The Greasy Skull

 Alast still felt nervous, especially because the two ships were close enough for him to see the facial expressions of the other crew.
 Their eyes darted about and they bit their hairy lips.
 Altogether they looked a good bit more together than the Mop’s crew.
 They wore red uniforms.
 None of them had florent burns.

-His eyes landed on two people who stood at the end of the ramp.
+His eyes landed on two folk who stood at the end of the ramp.
 The first was a tall man with golden hair and swollen pink ears.
 He had a much fancier uniform and a jeweled sheath on his hip.
 He guessed it was the captain.
 The other was a girl Alast’s age.
 Her face nearly made him drop his saber.
 She was easily the prettiest girl he’d ever seen: eyes like green berries, hair like the fringes of a fancy blanket, and cheeks like bread fresh from the oven.
 She wore a short dress and thin shoes.
 She must not be a sailor; nobody wears a dress on deck.
 That means she’s something else, probably a princess.
 Perhaps she sings.
 She looks like she sings.

 Captain Rob appeared and marched down the ramp, the wood shaking with every step.
 From what Dawn had explained to him about bonepicking it seemed the Captain was putting more force into each step as an intimidation tactic.
 The ramp wobbled so much he nearly bounced.